EXECUTIVE TEAM

 Edna is a visual artist who creates multimedia collages depicting those typically disenfranchised as royalty.
 Just as in life, the goal of her art is to highlight pre-existing beauty, uplift, and share joy.
 However, as much as she adores creating, nothing brings Edna more joy than spending time with her incredible niece and only slightly less incredible dog.

-Phoebe Mabry is a P2L School Social Worker splitting her time between the Academy for Young Writers in East New York, Brooklyn and PS5 Dr. Ronald E. McNair in Bedford-Stuyvesant, Brooklyn.
+Phoebe Mabry is a P2L School Social Worker splitting her time between PS5 Dr. Ronald E. McNair and PS81 Thaddeus Stevens, both in Bedford-Stuyvesant, Brooklyn.
 In her role Phoebe promotes trauma-informed care and social emotional health in the school community, conducts intake assessments for all students in need of social emotional support/guidance, helps manage a support team made up of several key stakeholders in the school, provides individual and group counseling for students and their families, and collaborates with school administration to effect social emotional change within the school environment.
 With over 10 years of working with youth in non-profit educational settings, she brings a vast amount of experience to the P2L team.

 In addition to her social work practice, Phoebe specializes in teaching dance and movement to youth.
 Her dance team, Aspire for Greatness (AFG), founded in 2014, has expanded over the years with the support of different schools and organizations around New York State.
 As an active participant of the Annual African American Day Parade, she has lead urban youth and adults to perform and become a part of African American history for over 15 years.
 With her recreational work in schools, she has been able to use dance as a bridge to support the social emotional health of youth and has helped them build self-expression, confidence, and voice.